 The different types of market segmentation

-There are three main types of segmentation bases.
-Each works well with different businesses and industries, so it's essential to consider your options before deciding on the best for your needs.
-The three main types of market segmentation are demographic, psychographic, and behavioral.
+There are five main types of segmentation bases.
+Each of these works well with different businesses and industries, so it's essential to consider your options before deciding on the best for your needs.

-- Demographic segmentation divides people based on their age, income, education level, and occupation.
-Some examples of companies that use demographic segmentation include insurance providers, healthcare companies, and banks.
+Demographic segmentation divides people based on their age, income, education level, and occupation.
+Some examples of companies that use demographic market segmentation include insurance providers, healthcare companies, and banks.

-- Psychographic segmentation divides people based on their values, attitudes, and interests.
-Some examples of companies that use psychographic segmentation include car manufacturers, clothing retailers, and political campaigners.
+Psychographic segmentation divides people based on their values, attitudes, and interests.
+Some examples of companies that use psychographic market segmentation include car manufacturers, clothing retailers, and political campaigners.

 In addition to these three popular types of market segmentation, there are other bases certain businesses should consider, including geographic and firmographic.